ctmrbio/BACTpipe/README.md

 Make sure to install the following software and have the executables in your `$PATH`:

+* Nextflow (https://www.nextflow.io/) `nextflow` executable to run the pipeline

 * Mauve's (http://darlinglab.org/mauve/download.html) `progressiveMauve` executable

 * tbl2asn (https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) `tbl2asn` executable

+* `bbduk` executable from BBMap (https://github.com/BioInfoTools/BBMap)

+The rest of the dependencies are loaded as modules from the Uppmax Milou server.
+These include:

+* FastQC as `module = 'bioinfo-tools:FastQC'`

+* SPAdes assembler as `module = 'bioinfo-tools:spades/3.8.1'`

+* Java (prerequisite for nextflow and Mauve) as `module = 'java/sun_jdk1.8.0_40'`

+* Python 2.7 (prerequisite for rename_fasta.py) as `module = 'bioinfo-tools:python'`

+* prokka annotation pipeline including dependencies as `bioinfo-tools:prokka:BioPerl/1.6.924_Perl5.18.4:hmmer/3.1b2:barrnap/0.8:SignalP/4.1c:aragorn/1.2.36:prodigal/2.60'`

 ## Run bactpipe.nf